fenago/Grokking-Deep-Learning/Lab_9.md

 the identity matrix (transition matrix), and a classification layer.
 This classification layer sent2output is a weight matrix to predict the next word given a sentence vector of length 3.
 With these tools, forward propagation is trivial.
-Here’s how forward propagation works with the sentence “red sox defeat” -> “yankees”: layer_0 = word_vects['red'] layer_1 = layer_0.dot(identity) + word_vects['sox']
+Here’s how forward propagation works with the sentence "red sox defeat" -> "yankees": layer_0 = word_vects['red'] layer_1 = layer_0.dot(identity) + word_vects['sox']
 layer_2 = layer_1.dot(identity) + word_vects['defeat']